How to Clean Carpet With Baking Soda

 Pro Tip: First, it is recommended to test a small, inconspicuous area of your carpet, especially when using vinegar or scrubbing vigorously, to ensure there’s no negative reaction.

-Step-by-Step Guide To Cleaning Your Carpet
+Here are a Few Steps To General Cleaning Your Carpet

 Once you have your materials ready, follow these steps to clean and refresh your carpet: